isomerpages/nlb-learning/_singapore/Adults/Content on Vanishing Trades.md

 Lo-Ang Siew Ghim and Chua Chee Huan (Eds.).
 (199). <i> Vanishing Trades of Singapore.</i> Singapore: Oral History Department.
 (Call no.: RSING 338.642095957 VAN)
 <br>
 <img src="/images/Singapore%20Vanishing%20Trades/vanishing-trades-of-singapore.png" style="width:200px;"></a>
-<p> Written in both English and Chinese, <I>Vanishing Trades of Singapore</i> is a key resource that outlines 20 vanishing trades based on oral interviews.
+<p> Written in both English and Chinese, this book is a key resource that outlines 20 vanishing trades based on oral interviews.
 As some oral interviews were given in non-English languages, this may be the most accessible way for readers to learn about the various five-foot-way traders.
 Included in the book are occupations such as the letter writer, parrot astrologer, and snake charmer. </p>

 <h5> Vanishing Trades: A Catalogue of Oral History Interviews</h5>
 Oral History Department.
 (1992). <i> Vanishing Trades: A Catalogue of Oral History Interviews.</i> Singapore: Oral history Department.
 (Call no.: RSING 016.338642095957 SIN)